chef/chef-web-docs/chef_master/source/resource_openssl_ec_private_key.rst

 ``group``
    **Ruby Type:** String

-   The group of all files created by the resource.
+   The group ownership applied to all files created by the resource.

 ``key_cipher``
    **Ruby Type:** String | **Default Value:** ``des3``